eugen-live/VSCodeSlowConditionalBreakpoint/Readme.md

 ![](Simple.Breakpoint.png)
 1. Add unreachable breakpoint with expression at the end of the loop.
 Not inside If condition, otherwise it will not be calculated, and the issue will not be reproducible.
 It takes ~7-8 sec.
 ![](Breakpoint.With.Expression.png)

+### Tests: ###
+Native time < 1 ms, same with a simple breakpoint on both 2.6 GHz laptop and 3.2 GHz pc.
+With conditional breakpoint elapsed time is 7-8 sec on laptop and 6-7 on pc.

+Tested for VS Code and Visual Studio.
+They showed same results, no difference.